KBBX-FM

-KBBX-FM (97.7 MHz, "Lobo 97.7") is a radio station broadcasting a Regional Mexican format.
+KBBX-FM (97.7 MHz, "Lobo 97.7") is a radio station broadcasting a regional Mexican format.
 Licensed to Nebraska City, Nebraska, United States, the station serves the Omaha and Lincoln metropolitan areas.
-The station is currently owned by Flood Communications of Omaha, LLC.
+The station is owned by Flood Communications of Omaha, LLC.
 KBBX-FM's studios are located on John Galt Boulevard in Omaha, while its transmitter is located just north of Weeping Water, Nebraska.

 History

 Easy listening (1980–1995)

 The station signed on in 1980 as KNCY-FM, and aired an easy listening format.

 Rock (1995)

 In February 1995, KNCY-FM flipped to a rock format as KNBQ; however, this would only last a short time.

 Smooth jazz (1995–1998)

 In September 1995, the station flipped to smooth jazz as KOSJ.
 The flip brought the format back to the market for the first time since 1991, when KKCD flipped to classic rock.
 The format, however, still was not met with acceptance in the market.